Jose-Bustamante/Angular-ui/README.md

 To build the UI Library
 `ng build --project=staples-ui`

-To build the Custom-Elements Project
+To build the Custom-Elements Project (Minified -  Use this one) `npm run build:elements`

-`ng build --project=staples-ui-custom-elements`
+To build the Custom-Elements Project (No proper minification) `ng build --project=staples-ui-custom-elements`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.